nico-busch/PHBS_MLF_2018/README.md

 ![abnormal](/images/abnormal.png)

-Our final feature matrix is composed of the following variables (see the Raven Pack user guide section "Data Field Descriptions" for more information):
+Our final feature matrix is composed of the following variables (see the Raven Pack User Guide section "Data Field Descriptions" for more information):

 o RELEVANCE